Malagel/MangaPrintingTool/README.md

 Same as the book creation, the program wants to know this to arrange your cover images correctly.
 If you got just one page this does nothing.

 	3. Please choose paper size to print (A4, Letter, or A5):
-To know what kind of paper you will be using for printing, make sure that the size of your book + spine is not greater than it's size, or you would need to use a bigger one. (eg. you printed your book with a width of 13cm and letter paper, that would make the full-cover 26 cm + spine, so you need to use a bigger paper like A4).
+To know what kind of paper you will be using for printing, make sure that the size of your book + spine is not greater than it's size, or you would need to use a bigger one. (eg. you printed your book with a width of 13cm and letter paper, that would make the full-cover 26 cm + spine, so you need to use a bigger paper, like A4).

 	# If your 'input' folder is empty:

 	4. Please enter the height of the cover in pixels for resize/generate:
 	5. Please enter the width of the cover in pixels for resize/generate:

-	# If you have images inside your input folder:
+	# If you have images inside your 'input' folder:

 	4. The program detected images in the input folder, do you want to use them to assign the size (height and width) of the cover? (y/n):
 Here the program can detect if you got images inside the 'input' folder (the ones used to create your pdf book), and will ask you if you want your cover page to be the same size.
 If you don't, then you would need to know the size (width and height) in pixels of the images you used (the resized ones, not the originals) to create a cover that fits your book.